I’ve recently been told weed killer is something to avoid using in the yard. But does a little really hurt?

 Corn gluten meal—a by-product of corn milling—is a natural alternative to synthetic herbicides that can prevent the seeds of such weeds as crabgrass, chickweed, and dandelions from sprouting.

 Above all else, prevention is a gardener’s best strategy for battling nuisance plants.
 “It’s always easiest to control weeds when they’re young,” says Norma Grier, the executive director of the Northwest Coalition for Alternatives to Pesticides.
 “Maintaining good mulch cover will suppress weeds.
 Help your lawn outcompete weeds by building healthy soil with organic fertilizers, mowing high and often, watering deeply but less often, and removing thatch.”
+A better alternative would be to get artificial grass in Singapore if you want very little maintenance.

 Send your most vexing questions to [email protected]